cri-o/cri-o/tutorial.md

 ## Pod Tutorial

-Now that the `cri-o` components have been installed and configured we are ready to create a Pod.
+Now that the `CRI-O` components have been installed and configured we are ready to create a Pod.
 This section will walk you through launching a Redis server in a Pod.
 Once the Redis server is running we'll use telnet to verify it's working, then we'll stop the Redis server and clean up the Pod.

 ### Creating a Pod